victorb/cowpen/readme.md

 But right now, we don't really have a solution for this.
 Best would be for you to simply include the hash wherever you do releases currently.

-## Notes & Ideas
+## FAQ

-### Trust
+### So what is cowpen really doing?

+Well, at this point, not very much.
+IPFS and NPM is doing the heavy work, cowpen merely brings tools together and helps out a bit.

+In the future, the search will probably be driven by cowpen in some way.
+But too early to say right now.

+### How can I trust a package?

+How do you know that the package is the right one with the right version?
+Well, you got the hash from somewhere, so you have to trust that somewhere to not trick you.
+This is a harder problem to solve.

+### Should I include my node_modules when publishing a module?

+No, node_modules should not be included when publishing.
+But you module should be using IPFS hashes as well for it's dependencies.

+Reason is that NPM makes node_modules flat and if you include node_modules, you lose that.

+#### Notes about trust (for cowpen developers)

 If package A publishes version 1 as ABDEF and package B publishes version 1 as ABDEF, what happens?

-A package version has to published by the same peer ID as the first version was published as.
+A package version has to published and signed by the same peer ID as the first version was published as.

 So in this case, publishing by package B would be blocked from cowpen.
 But what if he simple inserts the hash manually?

-Rejected!

 ## Name